MostafaShahat2021/Hello-Microverse-Project/README.md

 ### Run tests

-Linters for HTML/CSS is used to cheack this project
+We use Linters for HTML/CSS to cheack this project.

 ## Authors